 Artie will be missed greatly by those who knew and loved him.

 A memorial service will be held at Tabor-Rice Funeral Home in Brighton, CO on October 17, 2019 at 11:00 am.
 A reception will be held immediately after the service at the Alli Event Center 100 S. 3rd Ave. in Brighton, CO.

 Tabor-Rice Funeral Home in Brighton handled the arrangements.

-To send flowers to Art's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Art L. Pollard, please visit our floral store.